justinethier/zig-mark-sweep-gc/README.md

-# Porting a Simple Mark-Sweep Garbage Collector to Zig
+# Porting a simple Mark-Sweep Garbage Collector to Zig

 The project is the port of Bob Nystrom's simple mark-sweep garbage collector - a modern classic! - from C to Zig.